Russian request to freeze UEFA ban on its teams denied

 AP Sports Writer

-The urgent CAS ruling — an interim judgment pending a full appeal hearing likely in the weeks ahead — does not apply to Russia’s chances of being reinstated for World Cup qualifying.
+The urgent CAS ruling on the European ban — an interim judgment pending a full appeal hearing in the weeks ahead — applied only to the Russian soccer federation’s legal action against UEFA, the governing body the sport in Europe.

-Russian athletes and teams have been banned from dozens of sports since the country invaded Ukraine last month.

-The ban by FIFA is part of a similar but separate appeal by the Russian soccer federation which could be decided by CAS this week.
+A similar ban by FIFA is part of a separate Russian appeal to CAS.
 Russia had been scheduled to play Poland on March 24 in the World Cup qualifying playoffs.

-Tuesday’s CAS verdict gives an indication of how the court might also act on the Russian request to freeze the FIFA ban.

-Last week, FIFA awarded a bye to Poland to advance to a playoff final.
+Last week, FIFA awarded a bye to Poland.
 The Polish soccer federation and players had said they would refuse to play Russia.

+Russian athletes and teams have been banned from dozens of sports since the country invaded Ukraine last month.

+Tuesday’s verdict on the UEFA ban gives an indication of how the court might act in the FIFA case.

-The CAS decision was made by the president of the body’s appeals division, Corinne Schmidhauser, acting alone and without publishing the detailed reasons.
-The full appeal case is expected to be decided by a panel of three judges.
+The CAS decision on the European ban was made by the president of the body’s appeals division, Corinne Schmidhauser, acting alone and without publishing the detailed reasons.
+Full appeal cases are expected to be decided by a panel of three judges.

 Russian under-21 and youth national teams for men and women were also scheduled to play European Championship qualifying games in the weeks ahead.